 - King University application.

 - A \$125.00 non-refundable application fee.

-- Official transcripts of all academic work demonstrating that the applicant holds a Baccalaureate and Masters degree in nursing with a GPA of 3.25 or higher from a master degree program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+- Official transcripts of all academic work demonstrating that the applicant holds a Baccalaureate degree in nursing and Master's degree with a GPA of 3.25 or higher from a degree program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) or other master's degrees from an accredited institution, including but not limited to a